chinchang/web-maker/packages/website/docs/features.md

 - Very easily accessible.
 Simply open a new tab in Chrome!
 - Multiple layouts to choose from
 - Capture preview screenshot
-- Save as HTML file
+- Save as HTML file, with option to inline all assets in the HTML
 - Edit in CodePen